Despite being one of the most popular dogs in the world, huskies have some unique quirks that set them apart from most other breeds.

 If you’re considering getting a husky, then here are 10 important things you’ll want to know about them before making a decision.

-10 Facts About Huskies That All Owners Should Know
+10 Facts About Huskies Future Owners Should Know

 We asked readers and husky owners of My Happy Husky what they would tell a new owner welcoming a husky in to their family.
 Here’s what they said…